RoboSapiens

 After completion of RoboSAPIENS we will provide tools to force the predictor for update in a safe manner, the trigger of update of the predictor will be dynamic.
 Taking advantage of the safety layer, we can cut down the cost for commissioning, reduce the interaction frequency with captain to some extent, while maintaining prediction accuracy within an acceptable range.
 The updated cost estimate is less than 10,000C/year."Human-robotic interaction."

-Join the IFG
+Join the RFG

 Are you interested in becoming a member to unlock collaboration and knowledge-sharing within our industry network?